kreitje/hms-testimonials/readme.txt

 If upgrading from version 1.3 to a new version please go to the settings and resave them.

 == Frequently Asked Questions ==

+= Can I have visitors submit testimonials to me? =

+Yes, add the [hms_testimonials_form] shortcode to a page or a post.

 = Can I show only 1 testimonial? =